By: Kristina Bryant, MD, FAAP

 Should I get the shot or nasal spray for my child this year?

 The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) want as many children as possible to get a flu vaccine every year.
 Both types of flu vaccine (flu shot or nasal spray) can be given according to their indications for this flu season.
-Any licensed influenza vaccine available this year and appropriate for a child's age and health status should be given, with no preference.
+Any licensed influenza vaccine available this year and appropriate for a child's age and health status can be given, with no preference.

 Can kids get a flu vaccine and other vaccinations at the same time?